 This guidance implements construction policies and processes approved for Fitness Centers.
-These standards advance the goal of achieving consistent, enhanced quality facilities at all installations.
+These additional standards in conjunction with UFC 4-740-02 advance the goal of achieving consistent, enhanced quality facilities at all installations.
 Developing and implementing facilities to achieve fitness facility excellence will help sustain a strong, productive, and viable Air Force.